-Algorithms, Clinical Research & Data, Safety & Efficacy, AMI Cardiogenic Shock
+Algorithms, Clinical Research & Data, Safety & Efficacy

-What Is the Real-World Evidence That Supports the Benefit of Placing the Impella® Heart Pump Pre-PCI?
+FAQ: What Is the Clinical Evidence That Supports the Benefit of Placing the Impella® Heart Pump Pre-PCI?

 A critical mass of scientific research from six studies demonstrates that early implantation of Impella leads to the best outcomes.
 The real-world data is summarized in Figure 1.

 How has this real-world evidence been validated?

 Placing the Impella heart pump prior to revascularization is a best practice identified through analyses of data in the IQ Database, validated in the cVAD Study, and further validated by investigators leading the NCSI Study.